rails/rails/guides/source/active_record_validations.md

 are no errors related to the attribute, it returns an empty array.

-This method is only useful _after_ validations have been run, because it only inspects the errors collection and does not trigger validations itself.
-It's different from the `ActiveRecord::Base#invalid?` method explained above because it doesn't verify the validity of the object as a whole.
-It only checks to see whether there are errors found on an individual attribute of the object.
+This method is only useful _after_ validations have been run, because it only inspects the `errors` collection and does not trigger validations itself.
+It's different from the `ActiveRecord::Base#invalid?` method explained above because it doesn't verify the validity of the object as a whole. `errors[]` only checks to see whether there are errors found on an individual attribute of the object.

 ```ruby
 class Person < ApplicationRecord